jrushlow/dblib/README.md

   "dblibConfig" : {
     "hostName" : "127.0.0.1",
     "port" : "3306",
-    "username" : "myUsername",
+    "userName" : "myUsername",
     "password" : "SomePassword",
-    "database" : "OptionalSeeDocumentation",
+    "database" : "OptionalSeeDocumentation"
-    "pdoAttributes" : [
-      {
-        "PDO::ATTR_ERRMODE" : "PDO::ERRMODE_EXCEPTION"
   }
-    ]
 }
-}
 ```
-The ```"database"``` & ```"pdoAttributes"``` param's are not required.
-If the database
+The ```"database"``` param is not required.
+If the database is not specified in
-is not specified in the config file, you must explicitly declare the database to
+the config file, you must explicitly declare the database to use in your SQL
-use in your SQL statements.
+statements.

 I.e. ```'SELECT * FROM database.tableName';```

+**PDO Attributes are not fully supported in the current release.
+The ability to use
+attributes is provided but has not yet been implemented in DbLib automatically.
+This is
+currently at the top of the development list to bring back PDO Attributes as before.
+Full support for attributes is intended for the next major release, if not sooner.**

 [PDO Attributes](http://php.net/manual/en/pdo.setattribute.php) can be set in the config file
 as demonstrated above.
 More than one attribute can be set as follows: